 Immunology is a dynamic and exciting field of study in which the pace of discovery continues to accelerate.
 It is an interdisciplinary area in which new breakthroughs in our understanding of allergy, responses to infectious disease, immunodeficiency states, and cancer occur daily.
-It is clear that a properly functioning immune system is essential to our health and plays a role in virtually all disease processes capable of having either a beneficial or deleterious effect.
+It is clear that a properly functioning processes capable of having either a beneficial or deleterious effect.
 We will begin with a general overview of the immune system by examining the experimental basis of our current understandings.
 We will then explore the current primary literature to examine in depth several areas of student interest.
 This course should be of interest to anyone interested in the biological sciences.

 Students should have a background in cell or molecular biology and some chemistry.

-Class meets twice a week for one hour and 20 minutes for lecture/discussion. and once a week for a two hour journal
+Class meets twice a week for one hour and 20 minutes for lecture/discussion. and once a week for a two hour journal club.

-NS 397 BIOTECHNOLOGY AND DEVELOPMENT IN AFRICA AND THE CARIBBEAN Benjamin Oke
+NS 397 BIOTECHNOLOGY AND AND THE CARIBBEAN Benjamin Oke

-This course will review the main formulation in selected countries in Africa (Nigeria, Kenya, South Africa) and the Caribbean (Cuba, Jamaica).
+This course will review the main features of science and technology policy formulation in selected countries in Africa (Nigeria, Kenva, South Africa) and the Caribbean (Cuba, Jamaica).
 Facing declining economic output, huge external debt, increasing levels of malnutrition, ecological destruction, etc., some African and Caribbean nations have been promoting biotechnology development for adapting to rapid techno-economic changes brought about by the restructuring of the global capitalist system.
 Can biotechnology provide the appropriate solution to these development problems?
 The potential of biotechnology research in the areas of pharmaceuticals, chemicals, agriculture, and energy to improve the health, food supply and environmental quality of these countries will be assessed.
 Also, the promises and challenges of biotechnology as the key to development will be discussed.
 Finally, institutional and policy factors that both limit and promote biotechnology development will be examined.